Text Style Transfer: A Review and Experimental Evaluation: Reproducibility Study

 \item \textbf{UST} \cite{xu2018unpaired}: A style keyword replacement method, which utilized cycled reinforcement learning to iteratively replace style attributed keywords while maintaining the content in text for text style transfer.
 This model was originally implemented for the sentiment transfer task.

-\item \textbf{PTO} \cite{wu2019hierarchical}: A style keyword replacement TST model that applied reinforcement-learning to hierarchically reinforced a \textit{Point-Then-Operate} (PTO) sequence operation.
-The PTO operation has two agents: a high-level agent iteratively proposes operation positions, and a low-level agent alters the sentence based on the high-level proposals.
-Using this reinforcement framework, the style-attributed keywords are replaced explicitly to perform TST.

 \item \textbf{SMAE} \cite{zhang2018learning}: A style keyword replacement model to perform TST by disentangling style and content explicitly.
 The model was originally designed for sentiment transfer.
-The Sentiment attribute words are first detected, and a sentiment-memory based auto-encoder model is subsequently used to perform sentiment modification without parallel data.
+The sentiment attribute words are first detected, and a sentiment-memory-based auto-encoder model is subsequently used to perform sentiment modification without parallel data.

-\item \textbf{ARAE} \cite{zhao2018adversarially}: A generic natural language generation technique that utilizes adversarial learning to modify the specific attributes in text.
-TST is one of the model's applications proposed in its original paper.

-\item \textbf{CAAE} \cite{shen2017style}: An adversarial learning TST model that implicitly disentangle the text's style.
-Specifically, the model assumes a shared latent content distribution across different text corpora, and propose a method that leverages refined alignment of latent representations to perform TST.

-\item \textbf{Multi-Dec; Style-Emb} \cite{fu2018style}: A adversarial learning TST model that utilized a style classifier to perform disentanglement of style and content representation for style transfer task.
-Two variants of the model were proposed: The multi-decoder (\textbf{Multi-Dec}) model that uses different decoders to generate text with different styles.
-The style embedding (\textbf{Style-Emb}) model that concatenates the style embedding vector with content representation to generate different style text with one decoder.

-\item \textbf{BST} \cite{prabhumoye2018style}: A back-translation based TST model that employed a pre-trained back translation model to rephrase a sentence while reducing its stylistic characteristics.
-Subsequently, separate style-specific decoders were used for style transfer.

-\item \textbf{DRLST} \cite{john2019disentangled}: An adversarial learning TST model that incorporates auxiliary multi-task and adversarial objectives for style prediction and bag-of-word prediction respectively to perform text style transfer.

-\item \textbf{Ctrl-Gen} \cite{hu2017toward}: An attribute-controlled TST model that utilized variational auto-encoders and style classifier to guide the learning of a style attribute to control the generation of text in different styles.

-\item \textbf{DAST; DAST-C} \cite{li2019domain}: An attribute-controlled TST model that performs TST in a domain-aware manner.
-Two variants are proposed: The Domain Adaptation Style (DAST) model and DAST with generic content information (DAST-C).
-In these models, latent style attributes and domain vectors are learned to perform TST across domains.

-\item \textbf{DualRL} \cite{luo2019dual}: A reinforcement-learning based-TST model that utilized two seq2seq models to transfer between two text styles.
-Specifically, this model considers the learning of source-to-target style and target-to-source style as a dual-task that mutually reinforce each other to perform TST without disentangling style and content.

-\item \textbf{PFST} \cite{He2020A}: A probabilistic deep generative TST model.
-The model combines a language model prior and an encoder-decoder transducer to infer the latent representations of the sentence in an assumed parallel style corpus.
-The inferred latent representations are subsequently used to generate the sentence of a specific style via a decoder.